 In accordance with the Company's accounting policy, interest related to unrecognized tax benefits is included in the income tax expense line of the condensed consolidated statements of operations.
-As of October 31, 2022 and July 31, 2022, the liabilities for interest expense related to uncertain tax positions were \$0.01 million and \$0.10 million, respectively.
+As of January 31, 2023 and July 31, 2022, the liabilities for interest expense related to uncertain tax positions were \$0.01 million and \$0.1 million, respectively.
 The Company expects \$0.2 million of unrecognized tax benefits and related interest to reverse in the next twelve months.
 The Company is subject to U.S. federal income tax and various state, local and international income taxes in numerous jurisdictions.
 The federal and state tax returns are generally subject to tax examinations for the tax years ended July 31, 2019 through July 31, 2022.
 To the extent the Company has tax attribute carryforwards, the tax year in which the attribute was generated may still be adjusted upon examination by the Internal Revenue Service or state tax authorities to the extent utilized in a future period.
 In addition, a number of tax years remain subject to examination by the appropriate government agencies for certain countries in the Europe and Asia regions.
-In Europe, the Company's 2014 through 2021 tax years remain subject to examination in most locations, while the Company's 2010 through 2021 tax years remain subject to examination in most Asia locations.
+In Europe, the Company's 2014 through 2021 tax years remain subject to examination in most Asia locations.